ThomasBurleson/angularjs-Quizzler/README.md

 * Deployment to Jenkins/Travis for CI and testing
 * Use of CoffeeScript instead of hand-written Javascript
 * Minification of application code

+---

+### Working In-Progress

+NOTE: Launching of Jasmine unit tests and execution of Karma should be considered in-complete and are currently **in-progress**!